Ricks-Lab/gpu-utils/README.md

 to sleep.

 ## amdgpu-pac
 Program and Control compatible AMD GPUs with this utility.
-Still under development and currently non-functional.
-Feel free to review the code and suggest an approach.
+By default, the commands to be written to the GPU are written to a bash file for the user to inspect and run.
+If you have confidence, the *--execute_pac* option can be used to run and then delete the bash file.
+Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *amdgpu-pac*.
+Still under development but ready for beta testing.
+Outstanding issues include *Save All* button doesn't work and all GPUs will be listed even if not compatible.
+I still having figured out how to make the bottom set of buttons span all rows.

-## New in this Release  -  v2.0.0
+## New in this Release  -  v2.0.0 - Development
 * Add check of amdgpu driver in the check of environment for all utilities.
 Add display of amdgpu driver version.
 * Split list functions of the original amdgpu-monitor into amdgpu-ls.
 * Added --clinfo option to amdgpu-ls which will list openCL platform details for each GPU.